anamsell/Corewar/README.md

 Champions

 You could get more champions by searching GitHub.
-For example, take a look here.

 Enjoy!